maaslalani/nap/README.md

 <sub><sub>z</sub></sub><sub>z</sub>z

 Nap is a code snippet manager for your terminal.
-Access and create new snippets quickly with the command-line interface or browse and manage them with the text-user interface.
+Create and access new snippets quickly with the command-line interface or browse, manage, and organize them with the text-user interface.

 Keep your code snippets safe, sound, and well-rested, right from your terminal.